CS-UCR/final-project-hulk/README.md

 The idea to focus Team Hulk's project around the President was conceived due to social media responses both defending and attacking the President that has never been seen before.
 While we will not be able to analyze all social media posts or tweets relating to the President, we feel taking a sliver of this information will allow us to analyze the trends around the President's name.

 As a test run, we collected a small sample of Twitter data through the Tweepy library in order to better understand the dataset we were going to be working with that the Twitter API provides us.
 This dataset contains bulk, detailed information of a number of gathered tweets that have been posted pertaining to the President.
-Because this is was just a test, the amount of time tweets were collected in was rather short.
-This short amount of time collecting tweet data will not occur for the actual final project.
+Since the actual dataset is too large, we will not be uploading it here.
+However, a sample dataset can be found under "sample_data.json".

-In addition to this, our jupyter notebook requires more data cleaning before it is ready as a final project, and we plan to have it ready by the deadline.
-This will include organizing the data much better, and providing more in-depth descriptions and more code to analyze the data even further.
+As for the purpose of this project, we will be answering 2 questions relating to tweets mentioning the keyword "Donald Trump".
+First, we would like to know whether or not different types of hashtags trend throughout the day depending on real world events relating to Trump.
+Secondly, we would like to know if tweeters who mention Donald Trump in their tweets differ or are similar types of people.
+To answer these intriguing questions, we created the "DataCleaning.ipynb" to conduct our analysis.
+In depth descriptions and answers can be found inside or under the Data Analysis section down below.

 ### Twitter Api